The Grand Burstin Hotel: 2026 fire

-National newspapers

-Criticism of the Grand Burstin Hotel and its previous iteration as the Royal Pavilion Hotel, has been overwhelmingly negative as far back as the 1850s.
-After staying there in 1853, Charles Dickens expressed his disapproval of the architectural aesthetic in his magazine, Household Words.
-The Daily Mirror newspaper reported on two separate reviews of the Grand Burstin.
+Early in the morning of 19 September 2026, a fire led to the evacuation of approximately 280 guests, including members of the Liverpool band Space, and badly damaged the basement and ground floor of the hotel, with concerns about the stability of the building.
+Kent Police said they were treating the fire as possibly deliberately set.
+Two arrests were made in connection to the fire.
+They were later released.
+Fire crews remained stationed at the Burstin days later to "extinguish hotspots".
+Laundry was determined as one of the causes for these hotspots.

+Criticisms of The Grand Burstin Hotel

+News outlets

+The Daily Mirror published two separate reviews of the Grand Burstin.
 In 2020, Kent Live reporter John James checked into a room at the hotel, illustrating the exterior of the building as "filthy" and being "covered in green and brown dirt from who knows what decade".
 Similar to historic criticism, James said that the "bedroom suffered from the worn out aesthetic of the rest of the hotel" and concluded that even though the room was affordable, he would not stay there in the future.
 Gavin Haines of The Daily Telegraph stayed at the Burstin in 2025, marking the hotel as needing improvement both on the inside and the outside.
 Unimpressed with the quality of the hotel, he described the rose petals on his rooms bed as being "low-budget" and called the spa "scuzzy" and evoking "verruca socks".
 For the outside, Haines observed overflowing skips and rusty air conditioning units.
 On: Yorkshire Magazine highlighted the Burstin's "poor" rating on Tripadvisor, but compared the hotel to Marmite saying "you either love it or hate it".

-Local news

 Reviews from local news outlets have been slightly more favourable.
-James Pallant, reporting for KentOnline in 2022, found the mattress hard, the television non-functional and assumed that "the walls must be pretty thin" due to excessive noise.
-Despite these minor grievances, he praised the hotels cleanliness and array of food, though noted it "wasn't the most flavourful food I've ever tasted", ultimately concluding that "the Grand Burstin is all right in my book".
+James Pallant, reporting for KentOnline in 2022, found the mattress hard and the television non-functional and assumed that "the walls must be pretty thin" due to excessive noise.
+He praised the hotel's cleanliness and array of food, though noted it "wasn't the most flavourful food I've ever tasted", ultimately concluding that "the Grand Burstin is all right in my book".
 A 2022 review conducted by Lyndsey Young of Kent Live was more critical, with issues such as the carpets being filthy and a rusty towel rail in the bedroom en suite being highlighted.
 Similarly to Pallant's report, Young also commented that the breakfast options she was presented with looked "unappetising" and that sleeping was difficult because "when the person in the next room put the shower on or flushed the loo" it made "a sound like a ship coming into the harbour".